 The short answer is yes.
-They work on the bio impedance principal of sending a small signal through your body that is impeded by body fat and the more fat it encounters per pound of your body weight the higher the percentage of body fat.
+They work on the bioimpedance principle of sending a small signal through your body that is impeded by body fat and the more fat it encounters per pound of your body weight the higher the percentage of body fat.

 Normal Body Fat Percentage For Women – What Is It?

-Women should really keep an eye on their body fat levels because for them, the difference between being borderline healthy and obese is pretty small.
-For women to have a proper functioning hormonal system a bodyfat range of between 10 per cent and 13 percent is considered optimal.
-Women ranging above 20 percent are considered health risks and above 31 per cent is considered obese.
+Women should keep an eye on their body fat levels because, for them, the difference between being borderline healthy and obese is pretty small.
+For women to have a proper functioning hormonal system a bodyfat range of between 10 percent and 13 percent is considered optimal.
+Women ranging above 20 percent are considered health risks and above 31 percent are considered obese.

 Normal Body Fat Percentage For Men – What Is It?

-The range of body fat in men that is considered healthy is between 15 per cent and 24 percent.
-However, we happen to disagree with this as the same studies show that 25 percent body fat as being obese.
+The range of body fat in men that is considered healthy is between 15 and 24 percent.
+However, we happen to disagree with this as the same studies show that 25 percent of body fat as being obese.
 If obese is VERY unhealthy at 25 percent, how can 24 percent, just one percent lower be considered healthy?
-Yeah, we though you might think that sounds a little fishy.
+Yeah, we thought you might think that sounds a little fishy.
 So, here’s what we did.

-For men a body fat of between 10 percent and 17 percent could be considered healthy.
+For men, body fat of between 10 percent and 17 percent could be considered healthy.
 18 percent to 24 percent borderline unhealthy to borderline obese.
-25 percent and above is obese and not healthy at all and at risk for many health challenges.
+25 percent and above are obese and not healthy at all and include risk of many health challenges.

 We know this is a little different than the other charts, but according to the research, this is a little more accurate than the other charts where you’re either healthy one minute or obese the next.
-Makes no sense to us.
+That makes no sense.

 How To Lower Your Body Fat Percentage?

-There are many ways to do this, the simplest is to eat only vegetables and the leanest cuts of animal meats such as chicken breasts or turkey.
-Be sure to count your calories so that you are always in a caloric deficit and then exercise on top of that.
+There are many ways to do this.
+The simplest is to eat only vegetables and the leanest cuts of animal meats such as chicken breasts or turkey.
+Be sure to count your calories.
+So that you are always in a caloric deficit and can exercise on top of that.
 Do this consistently and you will lose body fat.

 It is a very complex subject with many variables.
-So many so that we should write a book about it.
+So many, that we should write a book about it.